 3. Use A Tool Like MyFitnessPal To Make It Easier

+How do you calculate calories in food?
+What is the best app for counting calories?
 If you can learn how to count calories and macros with an app like MyFitnessPal, it might make everything feel simpler.
 The easier you make it, the less negativity you will associate with counting calories.
 Plus, you can easily set goals and keep long-term records of your successes and areas that need improvement.
+(I have been using MFP for YEARS off and on.)

 4. Don’t Put Too Much Stock In The Numbers